FelipeFariasAlfaro/Hakaboost/README.md

-# HakaBoot — Chrome Extension for Jira (MV3)
+# HakaBoost — Chrome Extension for Jira (MV3)

-**HakaBoot** optimizes Jira issue descriptions and accelerates QA workflows using AI (OpenAI, Gemini, or local Chrome AI when available).
+**HakaBoost** optimizes Jira issue descriptions and accelerates QA workflows using AI (OpenAI, Gemini, or local Chrome AI when available).
 It also helps create test artifacts and integrates with **Xray Cloud**.

 > This repository is open-source under the **MIT License** (see `LICENSE`).